entroform/style-chemistry/README.md

 | times            | Set      | time            |
 | timing-functions | Set      | timing-function |

-You don't have to define or use all of them in your project, you are free to pick and choose.
+You don't have to define all of them in your project, you are free to pick and choose base on your need.

 ## Compounds

 Compounds is an optional level of abstraction above Elements.
 Unlike Elements, Compounds are not restricted, which means you can define your own Sets and/or SuperSets.
 In addition to this, you can use and interpolate Element Getters in your set values.
+It is conventional to use *plural* to name your compounds and *singular* to name it's associated getter function.

 An example: